View details about your Tenant on the Intune tenant status page

 You can also view the status of the Intune connectors you've configured, and health messages for the Intune service and general messages for Tenants.

-A tenant is an instance of Azure Active Directory (Azure AD).
-Your subscription to Intune is hosted by an Azure AD Tenant.
-For more information, see Set up a tenant in the Azure AD documentation.
+A tenant is an instance of Microsoft Entra ID.
+Your subscription to Intune is hosted by a Microsoft Entra tenant.
+For more information, see Set up a tenant in the Microsoft Entra documentation.

 To view the dashboard, sign in to the Microsoft Intune admin center go to Tenant administration, and then select Tenant Status.

 The page is divided into three tabs: